Back

 Authorization

-A user creates an account to use social media.
+A user creates an account to use a social media platform.
 They sign up via email, other social media apps, or a new login and password.

 Most social media apps try to be as accessible as possible but there is a notable exception.
 Chat room app Clubhouse required the user to get an invitation from a friend.
-Otherwise, the user can’t get access.
-The air of exclusivity proved to be very enticing for users in 2021.
+Otherwise, the user couldn’t get access.
+The air of exclusivity proved to be very enticing for users in 2023.

 Clubhouse users can’t access the app without an invite